 But in a state where the 2000 election was decided by just over 500 votes, neither side wants to miss a chance to persuade a single Jewish voter.
 Last week, President George Bush told a Florida rally that he plans to sign into law a bill requiring the U.S. to track anti-Semitism around the world.
 And Senator John Kerry, addressing a Jewish crowd in West Palm Beach, described his first visit to Masada, which ended with him and his companions standing atop the fortress and shouting "Am Yisrael Chai!" ("the nation of Israel lives").

 In between the candidates' visits, their place is taken by their representatives.
 For Kerry, that means mainly senior Jewish congressmen such as senators Joe Lieberman and Joe Biden and Representative Robert Wexler.
 They tout Kerry's voting record on the Middle East, his support for the disengagement plan, and his opposition to arms sales to Saudi Arabia and to dialogue with Yasser Arafat.

 Bush's representatives have included former New York Mayor Ed Koch and former White House spokesman Ari Fleischer, one of the most prominent Jews in the Bush Administration's early years.
-On Wednesday, Fleischer told Jewish Republicans in Delray Beach that the president's job is "to stand proudly by the State of Israel until the Palestinians are ready to talk."
+Yesterday, Fleischer told Jewish Republicans in Delray Beach that the president's job is "to stand proudly by the State of Israel until the Palestinians are ready to talk."